Do Pur Filters Remove Fluoride? (2023 Update)

 Brief History of Pur

 Pur is a brand of water filtration systems founded in 1986 by 24-year-old Harvard graduate Brian Sullivan.
 The brand was created to provide people with clean and safe drinking water worldwide.
-Over the years, Pur has become one of the most popular water filter brands globally, with a wide range of products designed to meet different needs and preferences.

 In 1989, William Butler survived 66 days at sea with the PUR Survivor 35 – the first hand-operated Desalinator.